School-Based Immigration Processes

 4. Unexpired Passport valid for at least six months

-Expiration of F-1 Status: You should contact HR and Littler not later than 180 days before expiration of your current F-1 status and EAD to ensure that sufficient time remains to process a request for change of status to H-1B.
+Expiration of F-1 Status: If you are being sponsored by an employer in the U.S., and an H-1B change of status petition is pending on your behalf, you should contact HR and your legal team not later than 180 days before expiration of your current F-1 status and EAD to ensure that sufficient time remains to process a request for change of status to H-1B.

 General Information on Income Tax for F-1 Students